Nera26/pokerhub/docs/runbooks/collusion-review.md

 ## Access Requirements
 - Only users with the `admin` role can access `/admin/collusion`.
 - Log in with an admin account before proceeding.
+- Include the `Authorization: Bearer <token>` header on review API requests.

 ## Workflow
 1. Navigate to `/admin/collusion`.